xrgarcia/alphavantage_api_client/README.md

-# alpha vantage api client
+# Alpha Vantage API Client

+## API Overview

-**Simple python wrapper around alpha vantage api.
+Simple python wrapper around alpha vantage api.
 This client implements production readiness by storing your api key safely and a consistent data model from the api.
-You can log your response into splunk or cloud watch to create SRE (sight reliability engineering) dashboards to help you improve your stock market searches**
+You can log your response into splunk or cloud watch to create SRE (sight reliability engineering) dashboards to help you improve your stock market searches

-You can find alpha vantage api here https://www.alphavantage.co/
+- You can find alpha vantage api here: https://www.alphavantage.co/

-See the alpha vantage api documentation https://www.alphavantage.co/documentation/
+- See the alpha vantage api documentation: https://www.alphavantage.co/documentation/

-Get your free api key here https://www.alphavantage.co/support/#api-key
+- Get your free api key here: https://www.alphavantage.co/support/#api-key

 **NOTE: Free API keys have a limit of 5 calls per min and max of 500 calls per day.**

-## Notable Class Information:
+## Notable Class Information

 #### Base Fields

 1. success (true/false) flag into your response.
-You can log response into splunk or cloudwatch and know when something fails
+You can log response into splunk or cloudwatch and know when something fails.
 2. limit_reached (true/false) flag into your response.
-You can know the difference between an error and reaching limit so you can pause processing until you api key is allowed to make more requests
+You can know the difference between an error and reaching limit. so you can pause processing until you api key is allowed to make more requests.
-3. error_message (str) is the response message from the api or this client with details on what went wrong and how to fix it
+3. error_message (str) is the response message from the api or this client with details on what went wrong and how to fix it.

 #### GlobalQuote, Quote

-1. data (dictionary) contains the information requested
+1. data (dictionary) contains the information requested.
-2. meta_data (dictionary) data describing the data requested
+2. meta_data (dictionary) data describing the data requested.

 #### AccountingReport

-1. annualReports (list) contains the annual earnings or income statement data requested
+1. annualReports (list) contains the annual earnings or income statement data requested.
-2. quarterlyReports (list) contains the quarterly earnings or income statement data requested
+2. quarterlyReports (list) contains the quarterly earnings or income statement data requested.

 #### CompanyOverview

 All data from the company overview api
 (example: https://www.alphavantage.co/query?function=OVERVIEW&symbol=IBM&apikey=demo)
 will yield a strongly typed object to include the based fields mentioned above.
-***Please Note*** some fields in this class have been renamed for clarity and to be more pythonic.
+**_Please Note_** some fields in this class have been renamed for clarity and to be more pythonic.

 #### RealGDP